xavwe/obsidian-css-snippet-store/README.md

 - `repo`: The GitHub repository identifier, in the form of user-name/repo-name, if your GitHub repo is located at https://github.com/user-name/repo-name.
 - `folder`: The folder name where your snippet is located.
 This is the folder name inside the repository, not the full path.

-Your Repo has to be public, otherwise the snippet will not be installed and has to be in the following structure:
+Your Repo has to be public and has to be in the following structure:

 ```
 ├── folder1